Bayard Rustin: Early life and education

-Rustin was born in 1912 in West Chester, Pennsylvania, to Florence Rustin and Archie Hopkins, but raised by his maternal grandparents, Julia (Davis) and Janifer Rustin, as the ninth of their twelve children; growing up he believed his biological mother was his older sister.
-His grandparents were relatively wealthy local caterers who raised Rustin in a large house.
+Rustin was born in 1912 in West Chester, Pennsylvania, to Florence Rustin and Archie Hopkins, who were unmarried.
+As Florence was a single mother, Rustin was raised by his maternal grandparents, Julia (Davis) and Janifer Rustin, wealthy local caterers, as the ninth of their twelve children; growing up he believed his biological mother was his older sister.
 Julia Rustin was a Quaker, although she attended her husband's African Methodist Episcopal Church.
 She was also a member of the National Association for the Advancement of Colored People (NAACP).
-NAACP leaders such as W.E.B.
-Du Bois and James Weldon Johnson were frequent guests in the Rustin home.
+NAACP leaders such as W. E. B. Du Bois and James Weldon Johnson were frequent guests in the Rustin home.
 With these influences in his early life, in his youth Rustin campaigned against racially discriminatory Jim Crow laws.

 One of the first documented realizations Rustin had of his sexuality was when he mentioned to his grandmother that he preferred to spend time with males rather than females.
 She responded, "I suppose that's what you need to do".

-In 1932, Rustin entered Wilberforce College, a historically black college in Ohio operated by the AME Church.
+In 1932, Rustin entered Wilberforce University, a historically black college in Ohio operated by the AME Church.
 Rustin was active in a number of campus organizations, including the Omega Psi Phi fraternity.
 He was expelled from Wilberforce in 1936 after organizing a strike, and later attended Cheyney State Teachers College (now Cheyney University of Pennsylvania).
-Cheyney honored Rustin with a posthumous "Doctor of Humane Letters" degree at its 2013 commencement.
+Cheyney honored Rustin with a posthumous Doctor of Humane Letters degree at its 2013 commencement.